-Brisbane has no shortage of haunting and horror stories to share, and, even better, Brisbane has got a man who has dedicated the past twenty years to uncovering, researching, and narrating stories from beyond the grave.
+Brisbane has no shortage of haunting and horror stories to share.
+But, even better, Brisbane has got a man who has dedicated the past twenty years to uncovering, researching, and narrating stories from beyond the grave.
 And he’s got the best stories for the scariest of ghost tours.

-So you know that these stories aren’t going to begin with I heard it from a friend of a friend who has a brother that said he saw…
+You just know that these stories don’t begin with I heard it from a friend of a friend who has a brother that said he saw…

-Jack Sim, the man behind Brisbane Ghost Tours, is a historian, writer, and speaker who has been polishing up his craft ever since he became hooked on seeking out the horrible histories and tales of Brisbane’s most infamous gaol, Boggo Road.
+Jack Sim, the man behind Ghost Tours Australia, is a historian, writer, and speaker who has been polishing up his craft ever since he became hooked on seeking out the horrible histories and tales of Brisbane’s most infamous gaol, Boggo Road.

 Over the years, Jack has assumed the lead of a motley crew of ”historians, journalists, researchers and authors who spend hours trawling through archives and pouring over keyboards” to bring to life with vivid detail the treacherous tales of old that will most certainly give you the heebie-jeebies without you even planting one foot in a cemetery.

-Brisbane Ghost Tours run seven paranormal tours throughout Brisbane and its surrounds.
-Five tours will take you to cemeteries—Ipswich, Toowong, Nundah, Lutwyche, and South Brisbane—to recount the tragic tales and scary stories—”Death by Chocolate”, ”The Ghost Ship”, ”Mass Murder” and ”The Professor”—of those that now call these plots of land home.
+Brisbane Ghost Tours runs a number of paranormal tours throughout Brisbane and its surrounds.
+Some will take you to cemeteries—Ipswich, Toowong, Nundah, Lutwyche, and South Brisbane—to recount the tragic tales and scary stories—”Death by Chocolate”, ”The Ghost Ship”, ”Mass Murder” and ”The Professor”—of those that now call these plots of land home.